brandlewco/blumberg-law/content/pages/index.md

     type: TextSection
   - colors: colors-d
     elementId: hero-awards
-    title: Top Criminal Defense AttorneyWith A Record To Prove It.
+    title: Top Criminal Defense Attorney With A Record To Prove It.
     subtitle: Trusted and Highly Rated.
     images:
       - type: ImageBlock